code-423n4/2022-03-volt/README.md

 * Make duration in Timed.sol immutable.

 ### MythX Report
-None of the findings in the MythX report will be accepted as findings.
+None of the issues in the MythX report will be accepted as findings.